Portugal would continue from where they left off last match, setting up in a 442 with a diamond midfield and no changes to the starting line up.

 Czech Republic set up in a 523 system in attack, which would morph into a 541 in defensive phases.

 Nemec and Latal covered the wide areas much like traditional full backs, only offering attacking support should they have secured possession and could move forward as a group.

 Bejbl and Nemecek screened the back line and much like the wing backs would offer themselves in attack should the opportunity be there to do so without risking defensive stability.

 Smicer and Poborsky were given license to break forward in counter attacking situations to assist Kuka.
 Poborsky was set up as the target for much of their early forward play, with Smicer pulling inside to narrow the attack when crossing opportunities on the right presented themselves.

 WHAT DO THE NUMBERS TELL US?

 Value of Chances

-The flow of this match was in large part centered around Portugal and their ability to breakdown a Czech side who remained full focused on controlling the space in their defensive third.
+The flow of this match was in large part centered around Portugal and their inability to breakdown a Czech side who remained fully focused on controlling the space in their defensive third.
 Around the moment of the Czech goal they had actually brought themselves level in terms of attacking potency, however the second half would see Portugal increase the overall xG but in reality their threat probably weakened as the match went on.

 The Czech’s were naturally very liberal with their attacks, so they had to be more selective in where & when to shoot on goal to maintain their level of probability and give themselves the best chance of scoring.
 Their goal fell into an opportune situation, so actually scored well in terms of xG, however its outcome was certainly less than conventional.